phaserjs/phaser/README.md

 * Arcade Physics Body.skipQuadTree is a new boolean that if set to `true` when you collide the Sprite against a Group it will tell Phaser to skip using a QuadTree for that collision.
 This is handy if this Body is especially large.
 * Arcade Physics World.skipQuadTree will disable the use of all QuadTrees in collision methods, which can help performance in tightly packed scenes.
 * Cordova 'deviceready' event check added (thanks @videlais #1120)
 * Loader.useXDomainRequest boolean added.
-If `true` (the default is `false`) it will use XDomainRequest when loading JSON files instead of xhr.
+If `true` (the default is `false`, unless the browser is detected as being IE9 specifically) it will use XDomainRequest when loading JSON files instead of xhr.
 In rare IE edge-cases this may be required.
 You'll know if you need it (#1131 #1116)
 * Added support for Tiled objects type field (thanks @rex64 #1111)
 * Tile properties are now copied from the Tiled JSON data to the Phaser.Tile objects when parsed (thanks @beeglebug #1126)
 * All Images now have a frameData value, even if it's only one frame.
 This removes lots of engine code needed to check if images are sprite sheets or not, and simplifies game code too (thanks @lucbloom #1059)